SAM TATARI

 #3.4

 Evidence: For the first week of school, we were playing music in the cafeteria and I went out with some other leaders and played the playlist off of my school phone that was appropriate for class.
 I also helped curate the playlist for the back to school dance last year and we tried to keep it a vibe but also incorporate what students wanted to hear while keeping it clean.
+Learning to navigate between people's wants and the reality of the situation makes me a better leader because I am forced to improve on myself.